kcleland0818/module3-project-solution/README.md

 - A method named `addtoWaitList()` that takes no parameters and does not return a value.
   - Increment the `waitlist` value by 1.

-Edit the `ConcertTest` Junit test class to add the following test methods.
+Edit the `concert.ConcertTest` Junit test class to add the following test methods.

 ```java
 @Test